nrmarston/bevr/README.md

 ### Server

-bhvr uses Elysia as a backend API for its ergonomic design, excellent type safety, and high performance.
+bevr uses Elysia as a backend API for its ergonomic design, excellent type safety, and high performance.
 If you have ever used Express or Hono then it might feel familiar.
 Declaring routes and returning data is easy.

 ```
 server